kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

 # BringYourOwnRoleScript for SageMaker Unified Studio

-A utility script for Bring Your Own IAM Role in SageMaker Unified Studio projects.
-This tool helps configure permissions and customize role assignments for SageMaker Unified Studio environments.
+This utility script helps you configure permissions and customize role assignments for SageMaker Unified Studio environments.

-# Important Prerequisites and Considerations
-## Resource Creation
-After Project creation, the BYOR (Bring Your Own Role) role replacement functionality will prevent successful creation of new resources within the Project, including:
-- Amazon EMR Cluster on EC2
-- Amazon EMR Serverless
-- Amazon Redshift Serverless
-- Workflow environments
-## Job Management
-Before proceeding with the script execution:
-1. Ensure all running jobs in your Project have been properly saved and completed
-2. Verify that no jobs are currently in a mutating state
-3. Any unsaved work may be lost during this process
-## Resource Creation Status
-To ensure successful script execution:
-- Verify that no resource creation operations are currently in progress within your Unified Studio Project
-- Any ongoing resource creation processes may interfere with and cause the script execution to fail
+## Considerations and Limitations

-**Note:** Please review above requirements carefully before proceeding with the script execution.
+Please review this section carefully before proceeding to execute the script.
+1. Ensure that you save your work and that you do not have any running tasks or processes (for e.g., starting or reconfiguring a JupyterLab space, creating a new compute resource) because these can get interrupted or may cause the script to fail.

 ## Prerequisites

 Before using this script, ensure you have appropriate permissions configured through either an IAM role or IAM user.
+This IAM role or IAM user will be the executor for this script.

 ### Required Permissions

-1. Create a new IAM policy with the following permissions.
-Note: While this example uses "*" for `Resource`, consider restricting it according to your security requirements.
+1. Create a new IAM policy with the following permissions and attach it to an IAM user or an IAM role.
+While this example uses `*` for `Resource`, consider restricting it according to your security requirements.
 ```
 {
     "Version": "2012-10-17",